 The grape’s exact genetic origins are the subject of an ongoing debate.
 In 1999, DNA analysis uncovered a strong genetic link to Savagnin, a grape of the Jura region in eastern France.
 Viticulturists believe that, in all probability, it is a parent-offspring relationship – Chenin is also thought to be the ‘sibling’ of Sauvignon Blanc.

 In the vineyard, Chenin Blanc occupies that mid-point between ‘nightmare variety’ and a doddle to cultivate.
-It buds early and yet ripens late, requiring vigilance against the risk of spring frost attacks in March and even April.
+It buds early yet ripens late, requiring vigilance against the risk of spring frost attacks in March and April.
 Like its close relative, Sauvignon Blanc, Chenin can deliver generous yields unless the vines are meticulously pruned throughout the season.
 Chenin Blanc wines made from overcropped berries are distinctly ordinary, with little structure or weight.
-Fungal diseases and grey rot can also cause headaches during inclement weather – by no means a rare occurrence at harvest time!
+Fungal diseases and grey rot can also cause headaches during inclement weather – not rare at harvest time!

 More positively, Chenin Blanc can precisely reflect the soil and climate, producing a range of styles depending on the local terroir.
 Sandy terrain, for example, usually produces relatively soft and rapidly maturing whites; however, calcareous soils yield considerable potency and depth wines.
 As a result, Loire Chenin, especially from older vineyards, can be one of the world’s greatest whites.
 Yet, as is often the case, terroir is only half the battle.